andreasdominik/ADoSnipsTVViera/README.md

 framework documentation).

-The project includes a shell script for remote control of a TV via uPnP/DLNA.
+The project includes a shell script for remote control of a TV via uPnP/DLNA and CEC ("on" is implementd via CEC and teh HDMI between the TV and RPi, because my old Panasonic does not support switch-on via uPnP).
 The script allows for submitting almost all commands present on a IR-remote.

+## config.ini

+The list of TV channels must correspond with the list of values in the slot `TV_channel` of the intents (ON_OFF and SwitchChannel).
+The sequence determins the channel number; i.e. must correspond with the channels on the TV set.

 # Julia